 Meeting attendance is one of the best ways to promote membership and recognition of your chapter.
 Promotion of meetings is one of the most overlooked aspects of chapter organization.
 With so much competition for time, it is difficult to get people to attend even the best of meetings.
-It is important to get current members, as well as prospective members, to meetings on a regular basis.
+It is important to get current and prospective members to meetings regularly.
 Remember that members become "prospects" at dues renewal time.
 Attendance at several good meetings during the year will make retaining members in the chapter easier.